-PROJECT 530-1000: ZONING ORDINANCES AND MAPS, LAND DIVISION ORDINANCES, OFFICIAL MAP ORDINANCES, AND OTHER LOCAL PLAN IMPLEMENTATION DEVICES
+PROJECT 530-1000: ZONING ORDINANCES AND MAPS, LAND DIVISION ORDINANCES, OFFICIAL MAP ORDINANCES, AND

+OTHER LOCAL PLAN IMPLEMENTATION DEVICES

-To prepare or revise local zoning ordinances and maps to better reflect existing and planned urban and rural development.
+To prepare or revise local zoning ordinances and maps to better reflect existing and planned urban and rural development and to protect natural resource and floodplain areas from incompatible development.
 To prepare or revise local land subdivision control ordinances to better enable local governments to cope with land development problems.
 To prepare local official maps to reserve proposed street rights-of-way and proposed parks and open spaces.
 To assist communities in the preparation of other plan implementation devices, such as growth control ordinances and specific design control guidelines.